aiddun/jazzCNN/README.md

 **Blog post:** (coming soon)

-3 second 16000hz audio files were converted to Mel Spectrograms on the fly with the GPU using Kapre, and then fed into a deep CNN trained as a classifier, with the mean Softmax confidence per category of each category looked at as a metric of similarity.
+3 second 16000hz audio files were converted to Mel Spectrograms on the fly with the GPU using Kapre, and then fed into a deep CNN trained as a classifier.
+My main intention was to see if the mean Softmax confidence per category of each category could be looked at as a metric of similarity/progression between periods.

 Trained on a dataset scraped from Internet Archive's [The David W. Niven Collection of Early Jazz Legends](https://archive.org/details/davidwnivenjazz).
 Samples were converted into 16000hz wavform with the first and last 5 minutes of each track cut to remove some track commentary.
 Track list attached.
 Note some entries have multiple tapes.
 The dataset came out to be over 60GB, so I unfortunately can't host it.